tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-22-text-and-font-rendering-on-android.md

 ```

 ## Text Drawing
-Text is drawn at the baseline which is equal to the `-textBoundsRect.top` (top is always negative).
-Besides, we should take care of the `textBoundsRect.left` because the width of text is calculated by `right — left`, and with some font and font size, `left` may not be equal to `zero`.
+Text is drawn at the baseline, which is equal to `-textBoundsRect.top` (since `top` is always negative).
+Additionally, we should consider `textBoundsRect.left` because the width of the text is calculated by `right - left`, and for some fonts and font sizes, `left` may not be equal to zero.

 So, the drawing text should be: